CCI-MOC/documentation/docs/source/Troubleshooting-SSH-login.md

 or
       $ ssh -A -l ubuntu your_vm's_IP

-***

-#### <a name="absentkey"></a>Key not on remote host
+### Key not on remote host

 Did you just launch a VM, without selecting your key in the 'Access and Security' tab?

 Unless you used a teammate's key and they can help you out, you will have to terminate that VM and start again, making sure to add your key this time.

-If a VM was spawned using your teammate's key, you can have them add your public key to .ssh/authorized_keys on the VM before you will be able to log in.
+If a VM was spawned using your teammate's key, you can have them add your public key to `.ssh/authorized_keys` on the VM before you will be able to log in.

 Give them a file containing your public key (this is 'cloud_key.pub' in the example) and have them perform the following steps:

      $ scp cloud_key.pub user@your_vm's_IP
      $ ssh user@your_vm's_IP